Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 1. **Opening Scene: Introduction to the World**
    - **Setting:** A near-future city where AI and humans coexist, showcasing the integration of technology in daily life.
    - **Tone:** Establish a sense of wonder mixed with underlying tension regarding AI's role in society.
+   - **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes.

 2. **Character Introductions**
    - **Isabella Torres:** A passionate advocate for ethical AI, focusing on technology's implications on marginalized communities and the need for social equity.